Versailles History – From Royal Fantasy To Revolution

 1678

-Architect Jules Hardouin-Mansart oversaw the second phase of expansion (1678 to 1715) when the enormous north and south wings were added.
+Architect Jules Hardouin-Mansart oversaw the second phase of Versailles history (1678 to 1715) when the enormous north and south wings were added.
 He also built the Petites and Grandes Écuries (stables) and the chateau known as the Grand Trianon.
 Louis XVI later gave the Trianon estate, palace & gardens to his queen, Marie-Antoinette, and built for her the private Théâtre de la Reine and the Hameau, her fantasy farm.

 1682